 Accessories add convenience and function to your stroller, whether you're gearing up for the weather or simply looking to take drinks and snacks on the road.

 Both the Nuna TRVL and UPPAbaby MINU come with a lightweight carry bag intended to protect the stroller from debris and scratches.
-Padded travel bags offering extra protection and storage are sold separately: Nuna plans to release a travel bag in early 2022, while UPPAbaby offers a MINU travel bag that includes travel insurance through its TravelSafe program.
+Padded travel bags offering extra protection and storage are sold separately: Nuna Transport Bag for TRVL with Nuna Boarding Pass protection, while UPPAbaby offers a MINU travel bag that includes travel insurance through its TravelSafe program.

-The TRVL also includes a leatherette bumper bar, which allows your child to hang on for the ride and also doubles as a carry handle for the folded stroller.
-A neoprene bumper bar for the MINU is sold separately.
+The TRVL includes a leatherette bumper bar, while the MINU V2 includes a 100% full grain leather bumper bar; the bumper bar accessory allows your child to hang on for the ride and on the TRVL it also doubles as a carry handle for the folded stroller.

-The UPPAbaby MINU offers more accessories sold separately, including a snack tray, footmuff and a bassinet (which UPPAbaby calls the From Birth Kit) that allows your newborn to lie flat.
+The UPPAbaby MINU offers more accessories sold separately, including a snack tray, footmuff, bassinet, and piggyback board for an older child to ride along.

 So which stroller is better: the Nuna TRVL or the UPPAbaby MINU?
 Only you can decide which is best for your family, but here are the benefits and drawbacks we see.

 Strolleria is a family-owned and operated retailer dedicated to making the baby gear buying experience less overwhelming for parents.